Vickers machine gun: History

 The Vickers machine gun was based on the successful Maxim gun of the late 19th century.
 After purchasing the Maxim company outright in 1896, Vickers took the design of the Maxim gun and improved it, inverting the mechanism as well as reducing its weight by lightening and simplifying the action and using high strength alloys for certain components.
 A muzzle booster was also added.

 The British Army formally adopted the Vickers gun as its standard machine gun under the name Gun, Machine, Mark I, Vickers, .303-inch on 26 November 1912.
 There were shortages when the First World War began, and the British Expeditionary Force was still equipped with Maxims when sent to France in 1914.
-Vickers was threatened with prosecution for war profiteering, due to the exorbitant price demanded for each gun.
+Vickers was threatened with prosecution for war profiteering due to the exorbitant price demanded for each gun.
 As a result, the price was much reduced.
-As the war progressed, and numbers increased, it became the British Army's primary machine gun, and was used on all fronts during the conflict.
+As the war progressed, and production numbers increased, it became the British Army's primary machine gun, and was used on all fronts during the conflict.